 Though you can completely skip this step if you think you can do it by yourself.
 And yes you can do it all by yourself but it will take time.

-And if you decide to invest in a freelance writing course you should take a course on the same niche where you want to succeed.
+And if you decide to invest in a freelance writing course you should take a course on the same niche where you want to focus you time and energy.

 10. Read And Learn Every day